List of The Hunger Games characters: Cinna

-Cinna is Katniss' stylist, responsible for her public appearances.
+Cinna is Katniss's stylist, responsible for her public appearances.
 After designing the spectacular outfits for the opening ceremony, which include costumes ignitable with synthetic fire, he nicknames Katniss "the Girl on Fire".
 Cinna is in his first year as a stylist for the Games and specifically requested to be assigned to District 12.
 His amazing designs immediately win over the audience in favor of the District 12 tributes.
 Cinna is better than most at seeing through the superficiality and spectacle of the Games to their barbaric core.
-Cinna’s role was also to support and calm Katniss down before entering the arena.
+Cinna's role was also to support and calm Katniss down before entering the arena.
 Although he did this very subtly, he had a unique nonverbal connection, which gave Katniss much strength.
 He and Katniss establish an easy, comfortable relationship, and he demonstrates a genuine concern for her well-being.

 In Catching Fire, Cinna dresses Katniss for her television interview in her wedding dress, as insisted by President Snow, but alters it so that when Katniss raises her arms and twirls, the white dress burns away to be replaced with a black and grey dress of feathers that resembles a mockingjay, which has become the symbol of the resistance in Panem.
 Because of this, Cinna is savagely beaten in front of Katniss, right before she enters the arena for the Quarter Quell, which unnerves her greatly.
 It is suggested that he might have been tortured to death after the arena explodes.
 Effie Trinket states in Mockingjay, Part 1, before showing Katniss sketches of her Mockingjay costume made by Cinna, that he is dead.
 Cinna is very different from the other inhabitants of the Capitol.
 He does not use surgery to alter his features, wears simple black clothes, and leaves his hair its natural dark brown color, close-cropped.
 His only concession to the Capitol's fashion style is a small amount of metallic gold eyeliner, applied with a light hand, that brings out the gold flecks in his green eyes.
 In Mockingjay he is confirmed as one of the rebels.